by Ed Sawicki - April 4, 2019

 "Gross Domestic Product (GDP) measures the value of economic activity within a country.
 Strictly defined, GDP is the sum of the market values, or prices, of all final goods and services produced in an economy during a period of time." - from sparknotes

-In this article, GDP is a yearly measure.
+In this report, GDP is a yearly measure.

 George H.W.
 Bush knew that trickle-down economics didn't work.
 He called it "voodoo economics" when he was campaigning against Ronald Reagan in 1980.
 Once he was selected to be Reagan's VP running mate, he dropped criticism of trickle-down.

-In this article, marginal tax rates and margins are synonyms.
+In this report, marginal tax rates and margins are synonyms.
 Each row in a tax rate table is a margin.
 This is described by InvestingAnswers.

 Be sure that you understand how margins work.
 If you don't, you may mistakenly think that the wealthy pay a high tax rate on ALL their income instead of just the income above, say, $500,000.